DataDog/documentation/content/en/metrics/guide/custom_metrics_governance.md

 Get a summary of your monthly billable custom metrics usage and costs through the [Plan and Usage][1] details.
 This out-of-the-box (OOTB) summary of your account's monthly metrics usage provides detailed insights on your monthly Custom Metrics usage, costs, burn rate, and Top Custom Metric Names.

    1. From the [Plan & Usage page][2], scroll down to the *Usage Summary* section.
-   1. Click the **Custom Metrics** tab to view your organization's billable usage, usage trends, and top custom metrics.
+   1. Click the **Custom Metrics** tab to view your organization's billable custom metrics usage, usage trends, and top custom metric names.
    1. Scroll down to the *Top Custom Metrics for \<MONTH YEAR\>*, to see the top metric names with their contribution % to your custom metrics costs.

 Additionally, review [Usage Attribution][3] information for a total breakdown of your account's billable usage by tag keys.
 From here, you can identify your largest cost drivers by tags such as team, service, or application.